dgilton/neumann_networks/index.md

 By replacing R() with a deep neural network, we can leverage training data to train the entire network end-to-end, similar to existing *unrolled iterative* methods.
 The resulting Neumann network is not motivated by an existing optimization algorithm, permitting novel analysis and empirical benefits.

+Note that the Neumann series identity used to create the above estimator is not valid in general for nonlinear regularizers.
+However, we demonstrate for data drawn from a union of subspaces and piecewise linear regularizer (satisfied by a neural network with ReLU activations) there is an optimal reconstruction that has identical form to the Neumann series above.

 ### Results